wwivbbs/docs/doors.md

 direct everyone to a WWIVNet Node and Transfer Sub where it can be located.

 ## Compatible Doors
-These doors are known to work on WWIV 5.0 and have installation instructions included.
+These doors are known to work on WWIV 5.0 because one of the SysOps is running them.
+We'll provide linkes and installation instructions to get you going.

 [Ambroshia - Test of Time](dooramb)
 [Barron Realms Elite](doorbre)